Country Guides

 Tax residency

 In general, residents of Finland are subject to tax on their worldwide income, whereas non-residents are subject to tax on the income generated only within the country.
-To be considered a resident, the person must (1) have their home, and main place of abode in Finland, (2) have their home and main place of adobe abroad but stay for more than six months in Finland, or (3) be a Finnish citizen who left Finland to live abroad less than three years ago (so-called three-year rule).
+To be considered a resident, the person must (1) have their home, and main place of abode in Finland, (2) have their home and main place of abode abroad but stay for more than six months in Finland, or (3) be a Finnish citizen who left Finland to live abroad less than three years ago (so-called three-year rule).

 Income tax